adbsjb/Cardboard-Tutor/Docs/Backlog.md

 * Additions
 	* Add getters and setters for all card properties for easy managing of all non "normal" cards (split, transform etc.)
 	* Add support for 'flavor_names'
+	* get cached version of cards to work